Updated November, 2009

 Ownership

-The large initial investment can be a barrier to combine ownership, however.
+The large initial investment can be a barrier to ownership, however.
 Even though ownership may be profitable over the long run, the owner may have to pay for the machine in only a few years.
-Some combine owners look for acres to custom harvest in addition to their own, to help pay the machinery ownership costs.
+Some owners look for acres to custom harvest or spray in addition to their own, to help pay the machinery ownership costs.

 Joint ownership allows responsibility for investment, repairs, and labor to be shared with someone else.
-Joint ownership may generate enough use to make owning a combine profitable when it would not be profitable for one owner alone.
+Joint ownership may generate enough use to make owning a machine profitable when it would not be profitable for one owner alone.
 However, cooperation is absolutely essential.
 The parties must approve of each other's use and care of the machine.
-Scheduling between farms should be worked out ahead of time, and all owners need to agree on who has responsibility for operating the machines and making repairs.
-For more information on joint ownership see Information File Joint Machinery Ownership.
+The process for scheduling between farms should be worked out ahead of time, and all owners need to agree on who has responsibility for operating the machines and making repairs.
+For more information on joint ownership see AgDM File A3-34, Joint Machinery Ownership (PM 1373).
+Leasing also has become popular for large investment items such as combines, as an alternative to ownership.
+However, the lessee still has full responsibility for operating and maintaining the machine.
+Leasing may require smaller annual payments than financing the same machine on a purchase plan, but the operator does not have any ownership or equity value at the end of the lease period.
+For more information on leasing machinery see AgDM File A3-35, Machinery Leasing – Is it for You?.

 Custom Hiring

-Custom hiring allows a farmer to gain short-term control of a combine without investing a large amount of capital.
+Custom hiring allows a farmer to gain short-term control of a harvester or sprayer without investing a large amount of capital.
 It has several advantages compared with owning.

 Advantages